 Then it hit me.
 I need a sky hook — well, that’s imaginary, so how about a substitute.
 How about a hook hanging off the crane that I can move easily and will hold the weight of the bike.
-In fact, such a hook could be really helpful in lots of circumstances like holding extension cords, or lights when I’m working under the crane.
+In fact, such a hook could be really helpful in lots of circumstances with the crane, like holding extension cords, or lights when I’m working under the crane.
 It can conveniently hold lots of things, like a bucket for tools, the chain of a chain-fall hoist, and more.

 A simple hook that can just clip ON or OFF the crane at any location along the i-beam would be super helpful in lots of instances.

 Eureka!
 Sort of.